 My home-based shop is clean and scent, smoke and pet free.
 When given the option, I choose natural fibers over synthetic, local over distant, and used over new.
 Pre-used items receive a thorough laundering before the up-cycling process begins.
-For that matter, new fabrics receive the same treatment to ensure shrinkage occurs before becoming a garment or quilt, rather than after.
+For that matter, new fabrics receive the same treatment to ensure shrinkage occurs before becoming a garment rather than after.
 For sanitary reasons, I use only new quilt batting and pillow stuffing.
 If you look hard, you may find evidence of a prior life in my products – a stitch line or a random buttonhole, which I think, adds character.
 I am careful though, to ensure that prior use will not negatively affect wear.
-My products are designed to withstand the rigors of everyday play.
-Judging from the condition of the many pieces I have gifted in the past, those standards are being met.
+My products are professionally constructed to withstand the rigors of everyday play and judging by feedback from my customers, these standards are being met.